artifactsofresearch/sawtooth/README.md

 root@host:~/artifacts/sawtooth# docker-compose logs -f
 ```

 The network policies bases on validator keys.
-In order to get node connected to the network, you need to send validator’s PUBLIC key to the ARTiFACTS Support Team:
+In order to get node connected to the network, you need to send validator’s PUBLIC key to the ARTiFACTS Support Team support@artifacts.ai:

   - To get your validator’s public key run next command and copy the output (example key see below):
 ```